Jamf-Concepts/Setup-Manager/ConfigurationProfile.md

 ### Conditionally show the user entry for certain users

-You can configure Setup Manager to only show the user entry section when specified users have authenticated in enrollment customization.
-This enables workflows, where certain users (techs and admins) get the option to re-assign the device to another user, but other users don't see the option.
+You can configure Setup Manager to only show the user entry section when specified users have authentication in enrollment customization.
+This enables workflows, where certain users (techs and admins) gets the option to re-assign the device to another user, but other users don't see the option.

 For this, you need to setup the top-level `userID` to receive the `$EMAIL` variable.
-This will communicate to SetupManager the user who logged in with customized enrollment.
+This will communicate the user who logged in with customized enrollment back into  Setup Manager.
 Then you add key `showForUserIDs` with an array of user emails to the `userEntry` dict.
 When both `userID` and `userEntry.showForUserIDs` are set, the user entry UI will only show for the listed users.

 #### `showForUserIDs`